Bingwei Wang, Jianping Liu*, Zhenghua Li, Yulong Xia, Shuangshuang Zhang and Ziyi Li Pages 712 - 720 ( 9 )

-Background: At present, there were numerous researches on the migration of components in tablets and granules, the investigation in the pharmaceutical literatrue concerning the effect of drying rate on the migration of water-soluble components of pellets was limited.
-Temperature and relative humidity (RH) were crucial parameters during the drying process which was an essential step in the preparation of pellets via wet extrusion/spheronization.
-To quantify these variables, the water loss percentage of pellets per minute was defined as drying rate.
+Introduction: At present, there are numerous researches on the migration of components in tablets and granules, however, the investigation in the pharmaceutical literatures concerning the effect of drying rate on the migration of water-soluble components of pellets is limited.
+Temperature and Relative Humidity (RH) are crucial parameters during the drying process, which is an essential step in the preparation of pellets via wet extrusion/spheronization.
+To quantify these variables, the water loss percentage of pellets per minute is defined as the drying rate.

-Methods: The pellets containing tartrazine as a water-soluble model drug and microcrystalline cellulose as a matrix former were prepared by extrusion/spheronization and dried at four different drying temperature and relative humidity.
-Afterward, the extent of migrated tartrazine was assessed regarding appearance, in-vitro dissolution test, Differential Scanning Calorimetry, X-Ray Powder Diffraction, Attenuated total reflectance Fourier transform infrared spectroscopy and Confocal Raman Mapping.
+Methods: The pellets containing tartrazine as a water-soluble model drug and microcrystalline cellulose as a matrix former were prepared by extrusion/spheronization and dried at four different drying temperatures and relative humidity.
+Afterwards, the extent of migrated tartrazine was assessed regarding appearance, in-vitro dissolution test, Differential Scanning Calorimetry, X-Ray Powder Diffraction, Attenuated total reflectance Fourier transform infrared spectroscopy and Confocal Raman Mapping.

-Results: Results demonstrated that red spots of tartrazine appeared on the surface of pellets and more than 40% tartrazine were burst released within 5 minutes when pellets dried at 60°C/RH 10%.
-While pellets dried at 40°C/RH 80%, none of these aforementioned phenomena was observed.
+Results: Results demonstrated that red spots of tartrazine appeared on the surface of pellets and more than 40% tartrazine were burst released within 5 minutes when pellets were dried at 60°C/RH 10%.
+When pellets were dried at 40°C/RH 80%, none of these aforementioned phenomena were observed.

 Conclusion: In conclusion, the faster the drying rate was, the more tartrazine migrated to the exterior of pellets.
 Adjusting drying temperature and relative humidity appropriately could inhibit the migration of water-soluble components within wet extrusion/spheronization pellets.